 Remember you probably want to be purchasing at least $500 to $1000 worth of shares at a time, otherwise the $9.50 brokerage fee just becomes too high of a percentage.
 For example, buying $950 worth of shares with a $9.50 brokerage fee means you have only paid 1% in brokerage; with the market average growing around 10% per year, you’d make that back in about a month.
 But if you had invested only $9.50, your brokerage now becomes 50% of your trade volume, and you’d need to wait 4 years or so to break even.

 Registering the share

 The share registries is where you can nominate a bank account for dividends, or elect to participate in dividend reinvestment schemes or dividend share substitution plans.
-They also will also and take your tax details, and provide shareholder communication such as end of financial year tax summaries for your tax return
+They will also take your tax details, and provide shareholder communication such as end of financial year tax summaries for your tax return.

 A DSSP is best suited to high income earners, and the bonus shares you have been allocated in lieu of your dividend will be income tax exempt until you sell the shares.
 This is a tax deferral strategy, which is especially effective if you are never planning to sell your shares.
 Be warned however, if you ever do sell your shares you will then be wholloped with the 1-2 hit combo of both the deferred income tax and capital gains tax if the share price has gone up.
 This may not be an issue though if you plan to sell the shares in your retirement phase or when your income level is much lower than when you held and received the bonus shares.

-A DRP is best suited to low income earners, or those who’s income is on the rise.
+A DRP is best suited to low income earners, or those whose income is on the rise.
 The bonus shares you receive in lieu of your dividend is taxed at your current marginal rate.
-It may be beneficial to take the hit now, rather than
+It may be beneficial to take the hit now, rather than later.

 Get FI !